danachen/Javascript/SCOPE.md

  * Scopes can be nested, and follows the same rules

  ## Lexical scoping
- * Scope is defined by the source code at author-time, and does not change dynamically at execuriton time
+ * Scope is defined by the source code at author-time, and does not change dynamically at execution time
  * On the other hand, dynamic scoping means that scope is determined by the call stack, and changes depending on how a given function is executed
  * Scope exists on the top level (global), and local level (inside individual functions, or blocks)
  * Scope can nest, meaning code at lower levels of nested scope can access variables defined in higher levels, not vice versa